 In 2014, Neiman was one of the eight economics professors in the United States and Canada to receive the Sloan Research Fellowship, an award given to early-career scientists.
-In 2009, Neiman was named as one of 22 “Emerging Leaders” by the Chicago Council of Global Affairs and was also selected as a Charles E. Merrill Scholar, an honor given to Chicago Booth faculty who conduct promising research in the area of policy studies.
-He was previously the recipient of the Chiles Dissertation Completion Fellowship from Harvard University, a Harvard University Graduate fellowship, and a Thouron Fellowship for his graduate studies at Oxford.
+In 2009, Neiman was named as one of 22 “Emerging Leaders” by the Chicago Council of Global Affairs.
+He has been a co-recipient of the Economics in Central Banking Award and the AQR Insight Award, and was awarded a Thouron Fellowship, which funded his graduate studies at Oxford.

 Neiman earned a Bachelor of Science in Economics and a Bachelor of Applied Science, both summa cum laude, from the University of Pennsylvania in 1999.
 In 2000, he earned a master’s degree in mathematical modeling from Oxford University, and he earned a PhD in economics from Harvard University in 2008.
 Neiman joined the Chicago Booth faculty in 2008.

 Outside the classroom, Neiman is an enthusiastic golfer and was a bench warmer on the 1998 Ivy League Champion golf team as an undergraduate.
 He also enjoys travel and is always up for dim sum.